 Born in South Yorkshire, Tracy studied at Electric Theatre Studios, Barnsley College, receiving A Levels in Dance, Theatre Studies, Theatre Design and Textile Design.
 She continued her studies at the Northern School of Contemporary Dance and upon completion joined The National Contemporary Dance Company of Wales, Diversions.

 After leaving Diversions in 1992 she taught contemporary classes at numerous colleges and universities in England and Holland, meeting Philip Taylor during a project in Humberside.
 She studied for a degree in Arts Practice and Cultural Policy which she received in 1994 from Coventry University, and directly thereafter joined Philip Taylor in Augsburg as a dancer with his company, which in 1996 moved to Staatstheater am Gärtnerplatz in Munich.

-She danced with Ballet Theatre Munich (BTM) until 2000 and from 2000 until the closing of the company in 2007 Tracy was Rehearsal Director, choreographic assistant and in 2004 was also made Associate Director.
+She danced with Ballet Theatre Munich (BTM) until 2000 and from 2000 until the closing of the company in 2007 Tracy was Rehearsal Director and choreographic assistant.
+In 2004 she was also made Associate Director.
 When BTM closed Tracy moved back to England and spent a year as Rehearsal Director for Verve, the postgraduate performance company of NSCD.
 She became Rehearsal Director for Phoenix in July 2009 and in 2013 became Rehearsal & Tour Director.

 Sandrine was born in France and trained at the Conservatory National Superior of Music and Dance

 in Lyon where she worked as a member of the Young Ballet with choreographers such as Yuval Pick, Agnès Nolthenius, Michel Keleminis and Davy Brun.